NPRA/image-anonymisation/README.md

 The user-specifiable configuration parameters can be found in [config/default_config.yml](config/default_config.yml).
 The available parameters are listed below.

 #### Miscellaneous configuration parameters
+* `data_eier`: The name of who owns the data.
+E.g. "Statens Vegvesen"
+* `image_type`: The type of images to be processed.
+Either "planar" or "360".
 * `draw_mask`: Apply the mask to the output image?
 * `delete_input`: Delete the original image from the input directory when the masking is completed?
 * `force_remask`: Recompute masks even though a .webp file exists in the output folder.